tinawebdev/cpp-primer-plus/chapter04/README.md

     preceding items of information, and then the program should display that information.
     Use `cin` (or its methods) and `cout`.

-8. Do Programming Exercise 7 but use `new` to allocate a structure instead of declaring a structure variable.
+8. Do *Programming Exercise 7* but use `new` to allocate a structure instead of declaring a structure variable.
 Also have the program request the pizza diameter before it requests the pizza company name.

-9. Do Programming Exercise 6, but instead of declaring an array of three `CandyBar` structures, use `new` to allocate the array dynamically.
+9. Do *Programming Exercise 6*, but instead of declaring an array of three `CandyBar` structures, use `new` to allocate the array dynamically.

 10. Write a program that requests the user to enter three times for the 40-yd dash (or